Documentation

 Frequently Asked Questions

-Can I use the Pentest Agent on any website?
+Can I use the Recon Agent on any domain or website?

 Only on systems you own or have been authorised to test.
 The legal confirmation step is mandatory β€” you are solely responsible for compliance.